anam-hossain/aba/README.md

         </tr>
         <tr>
             <td>Reference (Detail record)</td>
-            <td>The reference must be up to 18 characters long.
+            <td>The reference must be BECS characters only and up to 18 characters long.
 For example: Payroll number.</td>
         </tr>
         <tr>
             <td>Remitter</td>